mxcl/PromiseKit/Documents/Installation.md

 ## Accio

-Add the following to your Package.swift:
+Add the following to your `Package.swift`:

 ```swift
 .package(url: "https://github.com/mxcl/PromiseKit.git", .upToNextMajor(from: "6.8.4")),